joeyearsley/Message-server/README.md

 Then run the jar file attached in release to try with a more user friendly enviroment, the port is: 12111

-The GUI is in the relase folder as it is a jar file, but the server needs its source downloading and class file created then run before trying to connect through the GUI.
+The GUI is in the release folder as it is a jar file, but the server needs its source downloading and class file created then run before trying to connect through the GUI.